-The Company has established the "ANA Group Total Risk Management Rules" and has promoted a risk management system focusing on increasing the ANA Group's management stability and efficiency.
-For material issues that may affect the entire Group, the Company has put in place enhanced risk countermeasures to address them individually.
-To counter various business risks to which the ANA Group has been exposed, the Company has set up and operated a system consisting of the following 2 functions: "Risk Management" function that is designed to prepare in advance for and manage risks; and "Crisis Management" function that is designed to deal with materialized risks.
+The Company has established the "ANA Group Total Risk Management Rules" and has promoted a risk management system aimed at increasing the ANA Group's management stability and efficiency.
+For material issues that could impact the entire Group, the Company has implemented enhanced risk countermeasures tailored to each issue.
+To address the various business risks the ANA Group faces, the Company has established and operates a system with two key functions: "Risk Management," which focuses on proactive preparation and risk control; and "Crisis Management," which handles materialized risks.

-As part of the preventive "Risk Management" function, the Company has established risk management cycles (i.e. risk identification → analysis → assessment → study and implementation of counter measures → monitoring) aiming at minimizing risks, and applies these cycles across the Group.
-As for the "Crisis Management" function to deal with materialized risks, the Company has prepared the "Crisis Management Manual (CMM)" describing responsive systems for the Group overall.
+As part of the preventive "Risk Management" function, the Company has established risk management cycles (i.e., risk identification $\rightarrow$ analysis $\rightarrow$ assessment $\rightarrow$ study and implementation of countermeasures → monitoring) aimed at minimizing risks, and applies these cycles across the Group.
+For the "Crisis Management" function, which deals with materialized risks, the Company has prepared the "Crisis Management Manual (CMM)" describing responsive systems for the entire Group.
 The Company has also drawn up the "Emergency Response Manual (ERM)" as a manual subordinated to the CMM, in order to respond in particular to any crisis that may affect aircraft operations directly.
-Based on the ERM, the Company has conducted practical emergency drills in preparation for accident and hijacking every year since 2002.
+Based on the ERM, the Company has conducted practical emergency drills for accidents and hijackings annually since 2002.
 The Company held accident drills twice during the Fiscal Year.
-In addition, the Company has prepared the "ANA Group Basic Business Continuity Policy" covering all hazards as a policy subordinated to the CMM, in order to prepare for large-scale natural disasters.
+In addition, the Company has prepared the "ANA Group Basic Business Continuity Policy" covering all hazards as a policy subordinated to the CMM, in order to prepare for large-scale disasters and threats.
 The policy is designed "not to address limited types of disaster only," "not to cause interruptions in material businesses," and "to establish a process for ongoing improvement where a plan is developed in advance, implemented, and reviewed," and the respective companies in the Group are developing a business continuity plan (BCP) in line with the said Basic Policy and discussing specific measures to take.
-Further, the Company has conducted disaster preparedness training for people in charge of BCP in the respective companies in the Group, installed large secondary batteries and implemented flood control measures on power sources, devices and equipment in case of loss of commercial power at major airports in order to enhance the Company's ability to cope with natural disasters that occur more frequently in recent years including earthquakes.
+Furthermore, the Company has conducted 5 disaster preparedness training sessions for people in charge of BCP in the respective companies in the Group and 1 disaster prevention e-learning session for all Group directors and employees.